-In research studies, it has demonstrated the ability to regrow hair in a majority of test subjects within three months.
-The herb’s mechanisms include activating hair follicle activation during the resting phase; mitigating the effects of a byproduct of testosterone (DHT) that’s responsible for causing hair loss; and it may help to prevent further graying by protecting hair pigment.
+In research studies, He Shou Wu has demonstrated the ability to regrow hair in a majority of test subjects within three months.
+The herb’s mechanisms include activating hair follicle activation during the hair follicle’s resting phase; mitigating the effects of a byproduct of testosterone (DHT) that’s responsible for causing hair loss; and it may help to prevent further graying by protecting hair pigment.

 Shu Di Huang

-Also known as prepared rehmannia root, Shu Di Huang nourishes Kidney yin.
-In scientific studies, the chemicals in this herb benefit the immune system and reduce pain swelling.
+Also known as prepared rehmanniarehmannia root, Shu Di Huang nourishes Kidney yin.

 Go Ji Zi

-Better known as the popular superfood, goji berry, Go Ji Zi is the anti-aging fruit.
-It’s nourishing effects on the Liver, Lung and Kidney organ systems as well as its beneficial influence on Jing, make it a go-to herb in many TCM prescriptions for hair loss.
+Better known as the popular superfood, goji berrygoji berry, Go Ji Zi is a popular anti-aging fruit.
+Its nourishing effects on the Liver, Lung and Kidney organ systems as well as its beneficial influence on Jing, make it a go-to herb in many TCM formula for hair loss.

 Nu Shen Zi